Reactive vs Proactive AI Workflows: Why Most Automations Break (And How the New Ones Don't)

 How to design a proactive workflow that doesn't break

-If you're building one from scratch (without a vault), the design checklist:
+If you're building one from scratch (without a pack), the design checklist:

 1. Start with the trigger, not the AI.
 What event in the real world should kick this off?
 A file arriving.
 A scheduled time.
 A threshold crossing.
 A new lead.